Dana Leslie Fields: Early life

-Fields was born into the third generation of New York fashion industry families, growing up in fashion marketing.
+Fields was born into the third generation of New York fashion industry families, growing up around the fashion marketing industry.
 Her grandfather started out in Manhattan’s Lower East Side, making suits for the immigrant community and later moving to Moppets, one of the largest children’s fashion manufacturers.
 Her stepfather, Mike Kislak, was an importer of many French fashion lines, including Cacharel.
 During her school years, young Dana worked in the family fashion businesses in Europe, learning other languages especially French.
 At 18 she enrolled at Duke University, and she was photo editor of the student newspaper, the Duke Chronicle, and also worked part-time as a stringer for UPI.
-After graduating magna cum laude, she found a job in advertising sales at an in flight magazine company called the East-West Network.
+After graduating magna cum laude, she found a job in advertising sales at an in-flight magazine company called the East-West Network.

 Rolling Stone

 In 1981, Fields was looking to get into fashion ad sales and she had an impromptu lunch with then a Rolling Stones Executive, Dan Chaifair.
 Fields was then hired as an account executive for fashion ad sales; in 1982, she was put in charge of the New England region and sales increased 288%.
 She was quickly promoted to Vice President.
-In 1985 Rolling Stone United States circulation reached over one million.
 By 1990, Rolling Stone owner Jann Wenner and his company, Wenner Media, also acquired full ownership of US Magazine, and in 1991 launched Men's Journal; by then sporting a full portfolio of titles focused on the lucrative 18-34 young adult demographic.
 Fields was promoted to Associate Publisher in 1990, and in 1991 was named Group Publisher of all these titles.

 This was a period of spectacular growth for Wenner Media and Fields' star rose within the company and in New York media circles.
 In her first year as Group Publisher, newsstand sales increased by 110,000 copies.
 And in 1993, US Magazine advertising pages increased 20%; she brought in Bloomingdales as a client, with a men's fashion show, and music video tie in.
 In 1994 she was named to Crains Forty under 40.
 Both Rolling Stone and Men's Journal became top performers in the male 18-34 advertising category.

 In 1995, Fields organized a highly innovative collaboration with two of her biggest competitors, Men's Health and Esquire, for a joint promotional campaign for the Hagger Clothing Company, cited by the common client as "taking advertising to another level."
 In 1997 she brought in the AT&T business to Rolling Stone to sponsor a cover store on college campuses.
 She secured business from Tommy Hilfiger.
 MediaPost, when subsequently wring about Fields, wrote that "her performance at Wenner was outstanding..."

 In 1998 rumors surfaced of a falling out between Fields and Wenner Media General Manager Kent Brownridge.
 Fields took an extended maternity leave and never returned to the company.
 Her 17-year tenure at Rolling Stone was over.